 Introduction

+Academic Engagement

 Academic engagement is a broad concept including aspects of behavior and both intrinsic and extrinsic characteristics that lend themselves to learning and academic success.
 There have been a variety of ways in which the research on student engagement has focused and defined academic engagement, identifying relevant factors such as motivation, participation, instructor relationships, achievement, challenging curriculum, and study skills (Chapman, 2003; Zepke & Leach, 2010; Handelsman et al., 2005; NSSE, 2000, Skinner & Belmont, 1993).
 Marks (2000) “conceptualizes engagement as a psychological process, specifically, the attention, interest, investment, and effort students expend in the work of learning.
-Defined in this way, engagement implies both affective and behavioral participation in the learning experience.” (pg.
-154-155) Skinner & Belmont (1993) described what student engagement in the classroom looks like as follows:
+Defined in this way, engagement implies both affective and behavioral participation in the learning experience” (pg.
+154-155).
+Further, Skinner and Belmont (1993) describe how student engagement appears in classroom settings as follows:

 Children who are engaged show sustained behavioral involvement in learning activities accompanied by a positive emotional tone.
 They select tasks at the border of their competencies, initiate action when given the opportunity, and exert intense effort and concentration in the implementation of learning tasks; they show generally positive emotions during ongoing action, including enthusiasm, optimism, curiosity, and interest.
 The opposite of engagement is disaffection.
-Disaffected children are passive, do not try hard, and give up easily in the face of challenges [they can] be bored, depressed, anxious, or even angry about their presence in the classroom; they can be withdrawn from learning opportunities or even rebellious towards teachers and classmates. (p.
-572)
+Disaffected children are passive, do not try hard, and give up easily in the face of challenges [they can] be bored, depressed, anxious, or even angry about their presence in the classroom; they can be withdrawn from learning opportunities or even rebellious towards teachers and classmates (p.
+572).

 Mention Bonfrenbrenner research (1979) and Steinberg (1996), both referenced in Marks (2000)

-After a thorough search on the research of student engagement, Zepke & Leach (2010) evaluated 93 research studies from 10 different countries that resulted in the identification of four research perspectives on school engagement, including: “Motivation and agency: Engaged students are intrinsically motivated and want to exercise their agency,” “Transactional engagement: Students and teachers engage with each other,” “Institutional support: Institutions provide an environment conducive to learning,” and “Active citizenship: Students and institutions work together to enable challenges to social beliefs and practices.”
-Their research suggests potential for addressing academic engagement from both the macro (institutionally based) and micro (student focused) level.
+A systematic literature review by Zepke and Leach (2010) involved evaluating 93 studies from 10 different countries.
+Study results identified four perspectives on school engagement that include: Motivation and agency (engaged students are intrinsically motivated and want to exercise their agency), Transactional engagement (students and teachers engage with each other), Institutional support (institutions provide an environment conducive to learning), and Active citizenship (students and institutions work together to enable challenges to social beliefs and practices).
+Results from this investigation highlight the potential utility of addressing academic engagement from both the macro (institutionally based) and micro (student focused) level.
+In other words, XXXXX.

-Various research articles have approached school engagement from the macro level, looking at how institutional practices can impact the likelihood of a student to engage, and ideally succeed, in the academic environment (Froh & Hawkes, 1996; Skinner & Belmont, 1993).
-For example, Skinner & Belmont examined a more transactional form of engagement in evaluating the impact of teacher/student relations on academic engagement and found that these relationships predicted student engagement.
-The researchers discussed how teacher relations and behaviors influence student motivation.
+To date, various studies have approached school engagement from the macro level, looking at how institutional practices can impact the likelihood of a student to engage and succeed in the academic environment (Froh & Hawkes, 1996; Skinner & Belmont, 1993).
+For example, Skinner and Belmont examined a more transactional form of engagement with their evaluation of the impact of teacher/student relations on academic engagement.
+In this study, such relationships were found to predict student engagement.
+Moreover, the researchers discussed how teacher relations and behaviors influence student motivation, which suggest that XXXXX.